aramis-lab/clinica/docs/Converters/ADNI2BIDS.md

     | Primary goal            | Develop biomarkers as outcome measures for clinical trials | Examine biomarkers in earlier stages of disease | Develop biomarkers as predictors of cognitive decline, and as outcome measures | Study the use of tau PET and functional imaging techniques in clinical trials |
     | Duration / Start date   | 5 years / October 2004 | 2 years / September 2009 | 5 years / September 2011 | 5 years / September 2016 |
     | Cohort                  | 200 elderly controls + 400 MCI + 200 AD | Existing ADNI-1 + 200 early MCI | Existing ADNI-1 and ADNI-GO + 150 elderly controls + 100 early MCI + 150 late MCI + 150 AD | Existing ADNI-1, ADNI-GO, ADNI-2 + 133 elderly controls + 151 MCI + 87 AD |

+!!! warning "Supported ADNI versions"
+    Clinica is currently able to convert ADNI 1, GO, 2 and 3.
+It is not ready for ADNI 4.

 ## Dependencies